Pak Nai

-Administration

 For electoral purposes, Ha Pak Nai and Sheung Pak Nai are part of the Ha Tsuen constituency.

 Ecology

-Ha Pak Nai's 6 km shoreline is where mangroves, wetland and mud-bank are found.
-The mangroves in Ha Pak Nai harbour various species and is highly conserved by environmentalists.
+Ha Pak Nai's 6 km shoreline is where mangroves, wetlands and mud banks are found.
+The mangroves in Ha Pak Nai harbour various species and are highly conserved by environmentalists.
 The rich biodiversity of this area has prompted the government to designate it a Site of Special Scientific Interest (SSSI).
-Ha Pak Nai used to be an oyster bed, thus, there is still remains of oyster shells all over the mud flat.
+Ha Pak Nai used to be an oyster bed, thus, There are still remains of oyster shells all over the mudflat.

 Some species of crabs such as Perisesarma bidens, Ilyoplax tansuiensis, Uca arcuata and Sesarma sinensis are commonly found in the offshore mud flat.

-Among all crabs found in the Ha Pak Nai area, the horseshoe crab is one of the most highly conserved species.
+Among all the crabs found in the Ha Pak Nai area, the horseshoe crab is one of the most highly conserved species.
 Horseshoe crabs originate from 450 million years ago and are called "living fossils".
 Because of the copper in their blood, which can be extracted to be applied in detecting bacteria, horseshoe crabs are highly valued in medicine.